Shashwat-19/Car-Management-System/CODE_OF_CONDUCT.md

 ## Our Pledge

-We, as members, contributors, and leaders of the **SmartCar-Care** project, pledge to create a respectful, harassment-free, and professional environment for all participants.
+We, as members, contributors, and leaders of the **Car-Management-System** project, pledge to create a respectful, harassment-free, and professional environment for all participants.
 We are committed to fostering an open, welcoming, and inclusive space that encourages collaboration and innovation in vehicle service management.

 We pledge to act in ways that contribute to a positive and constructive community, regardless of factors such as age, ability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual orientation.